 Eligibility and randomisation: This protocol describes a randomised trial among patients hospitalised for COVID-19.
-All eligible patients are randomly allocated between several treatment arms, each to be given in addition to the usual standard of care in the participating hospital: No additional treatment vs colchicine vs corticosteroids (children only) vs intravenous immunoglobulin (children only) (main randomisation part A).
+All eligible patients are randomly allocated between several treatment arms, each to be given in addition to the usual standard of care in the participating hospital: No additional treatment vs corticosteroids (children only) vs intravenous immunoglobulin (children only) (main randomisation part A).
 In a factorial design (in the UK alone), eligible patients are allocated simultaneously to no additional treatment vs synthetic neutralising antibodies (REGN-COV2) (part B).
-Separately, all participants aged 18 years or older will be allocated to either aspirin vs control (part C) and in a further factorial, baricitinib vs no additional treatment (part D, UK only).
+Separately, all participants aged 18 years or older will be allocated to baricitinib (UK only) vs infliximab (excluding UK [ex-UK] vs no additional treatment (part D [part C was discontinued in V15.0]).
+Separately, all participants aged 18 years or older with hypoxia will be allocated to either high-dose corticosteroids vs no additional treatment (part E, ex-UK only).
 The study allows a subsequent randomisation for children with PIMS-TS (hyper-inflammatory state associated with COVID-19): No additional treatment vs tocilizumab vs anakinra.
 For patients for whom not all the trial arms are appropriate or at locations where not all are available, randomisation will be between fewer arms.